 6 – Conclusion

-As technology continues to advance, slot manufacturers continue advancing their own games as well.
+As technology continues to advance, slot manufacturers continue advancing their games as well.
 Slots have come a long way from those early games of Charles Fey and Mills Novelty Company.

 Players now find modern technological games with seemingly something for every interest and bankroll.
 The entire industry reached a total value of $8.5 billion in 2021 and is expected to climb to $20.1 billion by 2028, according to a report by Branded Essence Research.